Corporate Speaking Challenge 2014

 A seasoned expert on collaboration, teams and effective business models, he is known today for making a dramatic impact on business owners and executives.
 His often times intuitive approach helps them uncover invaluable insights about who they are and what they do that enables them to transform their businesses quickly and sustainably.

-It is a festival of speaking wherein the UK's top business speakers participate in friendly but very serious competition.
+It is a festival of speaking wherein the UK's top business speakers participate in a friendly but serious competition.

 Corporate Challenge Background